Bira/octopus-carnival/_drafts/wir-mm-4e-kobold.md

 ### Kobold Minion (MM) and Kobold Tunneler (MV)

-These are Level 1 Minion Skirmishers, and the stats to reach for if you want to pit the party against a huge mob of weak kobolds.
+These are Level 1 Minion Skirmishers, and the ones to reach for if you want to pit the party against a huge mob of weak kobolds.
 They fight with javelins in melee or at range.
 They have all the usual kobold signature traits.